binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

 6. Ensure the batman-adv kernel module is loaded at boot time by issuing the following command : ```echo 'batman-adv' | sudo tee --append /etc/modules```
 7. Stop the DHCP process from trying to manage the wireless lan interface by issuing the following command : ```echo 'denyinterfaces wlan0' | sudo tee --append /etc/dhcpcd.conf```
 8. make sure the startup script gets called by issuing the following command : ```echo "$(pwd)/start-batman-adv.sh" >> ~/.bashrc```
+9. If this pi will not be a bridge or gateway node then shut it down using command ```sudo shutdown -h now```

-You now have all the raspberry pi systems configured to join the mesh, so before rebooting them proceed to the [next section](ROUTE.md) to setup access to the Internet and also enable a bridge.
+You now have all the raspberry pi systems configured to join the mesh, so proceed to the [next section](ROUTE.md) to setup access to the Internet and also enable a bridge.

 ***
 *Quick links :*